Publication Strategy for Residency and Fellowship: A Year-by-Year Plan

 Target two to four manuscript submissions during PGY-2.
 At least one should be an original research article (retrospective cohort, cross-sectional study, or quality improvement project).
 Original research carries significantly more weight than case reports on fellowship applications, and NRMP Charting Outcomes data from the Accreditation Council for Graduate Medical Education (ACGME) tracked specialties confirms that fellowship programs value original contributions.

 Launch a systematic review project in PGY-2.
 Systematic reviews and meta-analyses are among the highest-cited study types in medicine, and they require no IRB approval, no patient enrollment, and no prospective data collection.
-A well-executed systematic review with a meta-analysis can be completed in 3 to 6 months and published in a mid-tier to high-tier journal.
-The key is starting with a focused clinical question, registering your protocol on PROSPERO, and using validated tools like the PRISMA flow diagram generator to ensure methodological rigor from day one.
+A well-executed full-service systematic review with a meta-analysis can be completed in 3 to 6 months and published in a mid-tier to high-tier journal.
+The key is starting with a focused clinical question, registering your protocol after understanding what PROSPERO is, and using validated tools like the PRISMA diagram builder to ensure methodological rigor from day one.
 For a detailed walkthrough, see our guide on how to write a systematic review step by step.

 Submit your first conference abstract at the PGY-2 stage.
 National specialty conferences (AHA Scientific Sessions, ASCO Annual Meeting, ACG, AAD) accept abstract submissions 6 to 9 months before the conference date.
 A poster or oral presentation at a national meeting adds a distinct line item to your CV and demonstrates to fellowship programs that your work has been peer-vetted at the national level.